kaifishr/Snake/README.md

 # Snakes

 A minimal environment equipped with reinforcement learning algorithms to train agents to compete in [Snakes](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).
-Due to its simplicity, this repository is potentially useful for educational purposes and can serve as a starting point to solve more complex scenarios.
+Due to its simplicity, this repository is potentially useful for educational purposes and can serve as a starting point to solve more complex scenarios and to test reinforcement learning algorithms.

 ## Installation

 To run *Snakes*, install the latest master directly from GitHub.
 For a basic install, run:

 ```console
 git clone https://github.com/kaifishr/Snakes